ssunkari/customer-information-system/README.md

 Secrets are passed in via secure environment variables at container run time.

+The application uses BasicAuth strategy, the username and password are stored in the app config temporarily

+The customer passwords are hashed for security reasons in the database.

 ## Monitoring and alerting

 None configured since its POC.